Fever in a Newborn

 If your newborn is younger than 2 months with a rectal temperature greater than 100.4 degrees Fahrenheit (38 degrees Celsius), go to an emergency department immediately.

-If your baby is between 2 and 3 months old and their temperature (taken any way) is greater than 100.4 degrees Fahrenheit, call your baby’s doctor immediately.
+If your baby is between 2 and 3 months old and their temperature (taken any way) is greater than 100.4 degrees Fahrenheit, call your baby’s primary care provider immediately.

-If your baby is older than 3 months, call the doctor right away if:
+If your baby is older than 3 months, call the primary care provider right away if:

 - Your child is crying inconsolably.

 - Your child is difficult to awaken.